noscripter/dbushell.com/src-markdown/blog/2016-03-be-careful-with-your-viewbox.md

 If you're using a minifying tool based on [SVGO](https://github.com/svg/svgo) you need to disable a couple of plugins ('cleanupIDs' and 'removeViewBox').
 This will ensure the `<symbol>` elements are not removed from your sprite.

 That fixed, I refreshed to find my icons were now visible but not scaling correctly.
 Regardless of what CSS `width` or `height` values I set they refused to listen.
 After a brief spell of bewilderment I realised that my minified sprite was still missing the `viewBox` attributes on each `<symbol>`.
 Browsers will not scale SVG without this attribute.

 Why was it being removed?
 That's because — and this took me an embarrassingly long time to notice — my `viewbox` attributes were lower-case.
 From testing it seems browsers don't actually care but SVGO is case-sensitive in this scenario.
+Not recognising the lower-case `viewbox` it was being removed.

-I've uploaded a test case on [CodePen](http://codepen.io/dbushell/pen/EKaRaV/) to demonstrate:
+I've uploaded an example on [CodePen](http://codepen.io/dbushell/pen/EKaRaV/) to demonstrate:

 <span data-height="268" data-theme-id="0" data-slug-hash="EKaRaV" data-default-tab="result" data-user="dbushell" class='codepen'>See the Pen <a href='http://codepen.io/dbushell/pen/EKaRaV/'>SVG icon sprite test case</a> by David Bushell (<a href='http://codepen.io/dbushell'>@dbushell</a>) on <a href='http://codepen.io'>CodePen</a>.</span>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>